AnnaBartnik/Geog418_FinalProject_Tutorial_AnnaB/README.md

 One of the key goals of this tutorial is to explore how poorly distributed climate data can lead to clustering issues.
 To illustrate this, scatterplots or density maps will be used to visualize the spatial distribution of wildfire incidents and climate data points.
 This visualization helps in understanding the challenges of data clustering and how it may affect the results of spatial regression and interpolation.
 (Placeholder: Introduce BC as the study area, with a focus on wildfire and climate station distributions.)

-ritish Columbia (BC), Canada’s westernmost province, is characterized by its vast and diverse landscapes, including coastal rainforests, arid interior plateaus, and mountainous regions.
+British Columbia (BC), Canada’s westernmost province, is characterized by its vast and diverse landscapes, including coastal rainforests, arid interior plateaus, and mountainous regions.
 The province experiences varied climatic conditions, ranging from mild coastal weather to harsher continental climates in the interior.
 This diverse geography and climate make BC an ideal study area for analyzing environmental phenomena such as wildfires and climate variability.

 Wildfires are a significant concern in BC due to their increasing frequency and intensity, exacerbated by climate change.
 The province regularly faces challenges in managing wildfire risks, particularly in regions with dry climates and dense vegetation.
 This tutorial focuses on the spatial distribution of wildfire incidents and climate data within BC to explore the challenges posed by uneven data distribution and clustering in spatial analysis.